SevenShepherd/SevenShepherd.github.io/about.markdown

 - Uses [Catholic priest Erasmus'](https://en.wikipedia.org/wiki/Erasmus) 16th century Textus Receptus.
 - The Textus Receptus was not historically received by all or even Erasmus himself.
 - There are [27 different and conflicting Textus Receptus'](https://textusreceptusbibles.com/Editions).
 - Only around <span style="font-weight:bold;color:darkred;">3 manuscripts</span> are used from the ~5000 mss of the Byzantine MT.
-So it's not actually a Majority text bible.
+So it's not actually a Majority text bible by methodology.
-- Erasmus lacked the last leaf of Revelation, back translated from a defective copy of the vulgate, and created 20 errors that don't exist in any Greek mss, botching the last 6 verses of revelation.
+- Erasmus lacked the last leaf of Revelation, back translated from a defective copy of the Vulgate, and created 20 errors that don't exist in any Greek mss, botching the last 6 verses of revelation.
 - The Masoretic Text is insufficient to translate the book of Job correctly without the DSS, LXX, and Ugaritic.
 In fact there's evidence that the translators were guessing.
 - The KJV uses a [fake pronunciation](https://alwaysbeready.com/gods-name-jehovah-by-charlie-campbell/) of the Hebrew tetragrammaton several times like the cults do: Ge 22:14; Ex 6:3; Ex 17:15; Jg 6:24; Ps 83:18; Isa 12:2; Isa 26:4.
 - Among the youngest and most error prone mss from the 12th-16th century as opposed to those in the CT which are mere decades from the crucifixion.